nipulsandeepa/Machine-Learning-KMeans-Clustering/README.md

 This repository contains two practical exercises focusing on key machine learning techniques: **KMeans Clustering** and **Decision Tree Classification**, performed using Python in Google Colab.

 ---
+# 🔍 What is K-Means Clustering?

+!(Elbow%20Method%20Plot.PNG)
+K-Means is an unsupervised machine learning algorithm used to group similar data points into K distinct clusters.
+It works by:

+- Randomly initializing K centroids.

+- Assigning each data point to the nearest centroid.

+- Updating the centroids based on the average of points in each cluster.

+- Repeating steps 2–3 until convergence (i.e., when cluster assignments no longer change significantly).

+It is often used for customer segmentation, pattern recognition, and data compression.

 ## 🚀 What You’ll Learn